tanmancan/label-it/readme.md

   token: asdf1234
 ```

-While you can add a username and token directly to the YAML file, it is recommended that you pass in an env variable instead.
-Env variables are determined by prefixing the name with `$`:
+It is recommended that you pass in the authentication information via an env variable.
+Values that begin with a `$` will be treated as an env variable:

 ```yaml
 access: